metauni/metauni.github.io/festival/index.md

 * (*[Dan Murfet](http://therisingsea.org)*): The Case for Short AGI Timelines
 * (*[Matthew Farrugia-Roberts](https://far.in.net)*): Considering a Career in AI Safety

+Discussion sessions

+* *GPT for NPCs*: Making virtual worlds come alive with intelligent agents
+* *Classes vs replays & AIs at metauni*: what does higher education look like in the future?

 ## Instructions for speakers

 For a quick introduction to giving a talk at metauni, see [here](https://metauni.org/posts/instructions/instructions-admin).